The Walk21 Conference

 Discover the impact that we have on walking, our legacy and how to get involved by hosting our next conference.
 See our conference library data base where we share all our knowledge from our Walking and Liveable Communities conference series.

-We celebrated our 21st anniversary this year, hosted by the City of Seoul.
+We held our 22nd conference in Ireland, hosted bu TU Dublin.
 Here are some of the highlights of the conference series over the past 21 years!

 Past conferences timeline … Ireland (2022), Seoul (2021), Rotterdam (2019), Bogota (2018), Calgary (2017), Hong Kong (2016), Vienna (2015), Sydney (2014), Munich (2013), Mexico City (2012), Vancouver (2011), The Hague (2010), New York (2009), Barcelona (2008), Toronto (2007), Melbourne (2006), Zurich (2005), Copenhagen (2004), Portland (2003), San Sebastian (2002), Perth (2001) and London (2000) .